-Post the eMarketplace "Go Live" event in FY15, GSS has partnered with the eMarketplace vendor to begin the development of a Sourcing Director module that could streamline contract bid opportunities, allow for posting of under threshold opportunities, accept electronic collection of bid/quote responses, and speed the time to formal contract award.
+Post the eMarketplace "Go Live" event in FY2015, GSS has partnered with the eMarketplace vendor to begin the development of a Sourcing Director module that could streamline contract bid opportunities, allow for posting of under threshold opportunities, accept electronic collection of bid/quote responses, and speed the time to formal contract award.
 This effort was intended to advance best practice initiatives to agencies that do not have the familiarity with contracts, provide better contract development audit trails, and further bolsters GSS' agency procurement training initiatives.
-After months of planning, the resulting solution was determined to not meet the needs identified nor to be as flexible as necessary within the federated State of Delaware environment.
-Moving forward, partnering with DelDOT, DHSS, and DTI, GSS will seek to obtain an alternative service provider with a planned RFP release in FY18
+After months of planning, the resulting solution was determined to not meet the needs identified nor to be as flexible as necessary within the federated State of Delaware environment

-Post the eMarketplace "Go Live" in FY15, the online state contract shopping platform now includes 103 unique vendor catalogs, over 4 million individual items, and has processed over \$7M in purchases since inception.
+Post the eMarketplace "Go Live" in FY2015, the online state contract shopping platform now includes 113 unique vendor catalogs, over 3.7+ million individual items listed, and has processed over \$22.8M in purchases since inception.
 Shoppers using state contracts can now shop comparing items across awarded competitive contract awards for best price and value in a matter of seconds.
 Orders can be processed through financial and accountability workflow processes and electronically approved at the supervisory level before purchasing as a single transaction through an ecommerce platform.

 The GSS leadership team will continue to promote contract aggregation with agencies and school districts to obtain better value.
-Contract officers will be encouraged to plan for outside agency utilization of contracts, including state counties and municipalities, which represents 24.5% of aggregated spend for FY17, increase from 22.8% in FY16 as seen at: Aggregated Contract Spend.
+Contract officers will be encouraged to plan for outside agency utilization of contracts, including state counties and municipalities, which represents 24.8% of aggregated spend for FY2019, a slight decrease from 25.0% in FY2018 as seen at: Aggregated Contract Spend.
 The central contract team ensures agencies outside the state are informed Delaware contracts can be utilized with prior state agency permission and vendor approval.